LEARN MORE ABOUT THE FRIENDS!

-Its time for the Spring Dan Schantz coupons!
+Its time for Dan Schantz coupons!
 Shop Small & Support Your Library Visit Dan Schantz Greenhouse for all of your Spring Growing Needs, show our barcode via paper or app & the library gets $2 for each $10 purchase.
 Get your barcode here or download the app on your device.

 - $15 = A new children’s book OR a music CD

 - $20 = Reference materials OR an educational video

 - $30 = Fiction/non-fiction additions to the adult collection